NotSahilRamane/NotSahilRamane.github.io/_posts/2025-05-07-WelcomeBacktoViceCity.md

 ---

 ### *Welcome Back to Vice City*
-*A closer look at GTA VI Trailer 2 and the promise of something unforgettable.*

 On May 6, Rockstar Games released the second trailer for *Grand Theft Auto VI*—and the internet lit up.
 Again.

 But this time, it wasn’t just about jaw-dropping visuals or massive scope.
 This trailer felt different.
 More grounded, more cinematic, and, honestly, more human.
 We already knew from the first teaser that GTA VI was returning to **Vice City**, but now we’re starting to understand what kind of story Rockstar is trying to tell.